sebastinas/ascon-aead/ascon-hash/README.md

 # Ascon hash

-Pure Rust implementation of the lightweight cryptographic hash functions [AsconHash and AsconAHash](https://ascon.iaik.tugraz.at).
+Pure Rust implementation of the lightweight cryptographic hash functions [AsconHash and AsconAHash](https://ascon.iaik.tugraz.at) and the extendable output functions (XOF)AsconXOF and AsconAXOF.

 ## Security Notes